xavierwoo/cGraph/README.md

 To add a node to the graph:

     g->addNode(g, "The name of the node");
     //The id of the new added node will be returned.
-The id can be find in the array g->nodeSet[struct Node].
+The id can be found in the array g->nodeSet[struct Node].

 To add an edge to the graph